Planning ahead for after the birth

 Changes to your relationship with your partner

-It’s a good idea to talk to each other about your hopes, fears and expectations about life with your baby, what kind of parents you want to be, and how you can support each other.
-There’s lots of good relationship advice and support at the Couple Connection.
+If you can, talk to each other about your hopes, fears and expectations about life with your baby.
+Discuss what kind of parents you want to be and how you can support each other.
+There’s lots of good advice and support at the Couple Connection.

 Coping as a single parent